-In order to maintain a healthy growth in the industry and to improve the quality standards of paediatric milk formula, the PRC government has launched a series of new policies (the "New Policies") to improve the national standard for the safety of dairy products, including but not limited to the raising of the standards on the grant/renewal of the production license of the paediatric milk powder manufacturers in the PRC; the requirement for the establishment of full tracking systems by paediatric milk powder manufacturers from the production to distribution of paediatric milk powder in the PRC; and the requirement to obtain the registration of dairy products by foreign enterprises, which are now governed by a more stringent set of new rules and regulations before their products can be imported into the PRC.
+In order to maintain a healthy growth in the industry and to improve the quality standards of paediatric milk formula, the PRC government has launched a series of new policies (the "New Policies") to improve the national standard for the safety of dairy products, including but not limited to the raising of the standards on the grant/renewal of the production license of the paediatric milk powder manufacturers in the PRC; the requirement for the establishment of full tracking systems by paediatric milk powder manufacturers from the production to distribution of paediatric milk powder in the PRC; and the requirement to obtain the registration of dairy products by foreign enterprises, which are now governed by a more stringent set of new rules and regulations, before their products can be imported into the PRC.

-As a result of the above, the Year 2012 and the periods thereafter continue to be a complicated and challenging time for the Group.
+As a result of the above, the Year 2013 and the periods thereafter continue to be a complicated and challenging time for the Group which has resulted in a short term pressure in both the sales and profit for the first few months in 2014.
 While it is the Board's priority to deal with the Unresolved Issues and to seek for the Resumption, the Company has taken strategic moves to comply with the New Policies and at the same time to build the Group's upstream production and procurement capability in order to capture the growing markets in the PRC and other overseas markets.

-During the Year 2012, the Group continued to invest in new information systems (the "New IT Systems") so as to establish the full tracking systems for its production and distribution, which are now new mandatory requirements under the New Policies in the PRC.
-In addition, the Group has entered into an agreement with the Medical School of Beijing University to form a 10-year strategic cooperation for the joint research and development of paediatric milk formula for the PRC market.
-The Group believes that the cooperation with the Medical School of Beijing University will greatly enhance the future research and development capability of the Group by leveraging on the resources of the Medical School of Beijing University as well as the Group.

-In addition, the Group launched a series of new infant formula products which are targeted to penetrate into different sectors of the PRC market as well as the establishment of subsidiaries for the distribution of the Group's goat milk based infant formula in other countries during the Year 2012 and subsequent to the reporting period.
+In recent years, the Group continued to invest in new information systems (the "New IT Systems") so as to establish the full tracking systems for its production and distribution, which are now new mandatory requirements under the New Policies in the PRC.
+In addition, the Group has launched a new cow milk infant formula, namely the Hyproca 1897 series, which are targeted to penetrate into the high-end sector of the PRC market as well as the continue in the establishment of subsidiaries for the distribution of the Group's goat milk based infant formula in other countries during the Year 2013.
+In October 2013, the Group approved the conducting of the clinical trials for the application of the approval from the Food and Drug Administration ("FDA") for the sale of Kabrita Series of products in the United States.

 In recent years, paediatric milk formula powder brands with high quality raw milk sourced from overseas have gained increasing market shares.
-The increase in the demand of high quality paediatric milk formula sourced from overseas have also contributed to the increase in the demand of the dairy products produced by Ausnutria Hyproca B.V. ("Ausnutria Hyproca"), a 51%-owned subsidiary of the Company, and its subsidiaries (the "Ausnutria Hyproca Group"), which was acquired by the Group in 2011 with milk source and production facilities based in the Netherlands, for the Year 2012.
-The Group will continue to invest in the Ausnutria Hyproca Group in order to increase its production capacity and to enhance the quality standards of the dairy products produced by the Ausnutria Hyproca Group.
+The increase in the demand for high quality paediatric milk formula sourced from overseas have also contributed to the increase in the demand for the dairy products produced by Ausnutria Hyproca B.V. ("Ausnutria Hyproca"), a 51%-owned subsidiary of the Company, and its subsidiaries (the "Ausnutria Hyproca Group"), which was acquired by the Group in 2011 with milk source and production facilities based in the Netherlands, for the Year 2013.